 We are a member of ERCOT.
 ERCOT serves as the regional reliability coordinating council for member electric power systems in Texas.
 ERCOT membership is open to consumer groups, investor and municipally owned electric utilities, rural electric cooperatives, independent generators, power marketers and REPs.
-The ERCOT market includes much of the State of Texas, other than a portion of the panhandle, a portion of the eastern part of the state bordering Louisiana and the area in and around El Paso.
+The ERCOT market includes most of the State of Texas, other than a portion of the panhandle, a portion of the eastern part of the state bordering Louisiana and the area in and around El Paso.
 The ERCOT market represents approximately 85% of the demand for power in Texas and is one of the nation's largest power markets.
-The ERCOT market includes an aggregate net generating capacity of approximately 70,500 megawatts (MW).
-There are only limited direct current interconnections between the ERCOT market and other power markets in the United States.
+The ERCOT market includes an aggregate net generating capacity of approximately 72,000 megawatts (MW).
+There are only limited direct current interconnections between the ERCOT market and other power markets in the United States and Mexico.

-The ERCOT market operates under the reliability standards set by the North American Electric Reliability Council.
+The ERCOT market operates under the reliability standards set by the North American Electric Reliability Council (NERC) and approved by the Federal Energy Regulatory Commission (FERC).
+These reliability standards are administered by the Texas Regional Entity, a Division of ERCOT (TRE).
 The Texas Utility Commission has primary jurisdiction over the ERCOT market to ensure the adequacy and reliability of electricity supply across the state's main interconnected power transmission grid.
-The ERCOT independent system operator (ERCOT ISO) is responsible for maintaining reliable operations of the bulk electric power supply system in the ERCOT market.
+The ERCOT independent system operator (ERCOT ISO) is responsible for operating the bulk electric power supply system in the ERCOT market.
 Its responsibilities include ensuring that electricity production and delivery are accurately accounted for among the generation resources and wholesale buyers and sellers.
 Unlike certain other regional power markets, the ERCOT market is not a centrally dispatched power pool, and the ERCOT ISO does not procure energy on behalf of its members other than to maintain the reliable operations of the transmission system.
 Members who sell and purchase power are responsible for contracting sales and purchases of power bilaterally.
 The ERCOT ISO also serves as agent for procuring ancillary services for those members who elect not to provide their own ancillary services.